 The members of the Compensation Committee were Karen H. Bechtel and Thomas C. Dircks through March 2004.
+In April 2004, Mr. Fry replaced Ms. Bechtel on the Compensation Committee.
 The Company's executive compensation program is focused on shareholder value, the overall performance of the Company, success of the Company as impacted by an executive's performance and the performance of an individual executive.
-Each action of the Compensation Committee during the year ended December 31, 2003 was taken at a meeting of such Committee or was adopted pursuant to an action by written consent in lieu of a meeting, pursuant to the General Corporation Law of the State of Delaware.
+Each action of the Compensation Committee during the year ended December 31, 2004 was taken at a meeting of such Committee or was adopted pursuant to an action by written consent in lieu of a meeting, pursuant to the General Corporation Law of the State of Delaware.